grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Threshold Tab.md

 excerpt: 'The Threshold Tab allows you to visually inspect the performance of your Thresholds during a k6 test. '
 ---

-## Cloud Results: Thresholds
+With thresholds, you can codify SLOs, and set pass/fail criteria for your test.
+After your test finishes, the **Thresholds** tab  can give you valuable insight into how your system under test performed.

+> **ⓘ If a threshold fails, k6 marks the test as `Failed` in the UI.**

+To visual inspect and analyze thresholds, use the **Threshold** tab.
+First, in the tab itself, note the number of the thresholds that passed against the total number of thresholds.
-In the **Threshold** tab, you can visually inspect and analyze `Thresholds` in your test.
-The number in the tab represents passing Thresholds / Total Thresholds so you can quickly see if something needs your attention.
+You can use this number to quickly see whether something needs your attention.

+![Thresholds Tab](./images/03-Threshold-Tab/thresholds-tab.png)

+Then, you can explore the data from individual thresholds.

+## Explore thresholds in k6 Cloud

 You can use this tab to do the following:

+- To **find failing thresholds**, use the search bar.
+You can filter by name, or by whether the threshold passed or failed.

-- Find failing thresholds.
-In this example, we've filtered the list of thresholds to show only thresholds with names that include either "http" or "vus".
-Out of the thresholds that satisfies the filter criteria we can see that two are failing, `vus: value>100` and `http_reqs:count>10000`.
+  In this example, we've filtered the list of thresholds to show only thresholds with names that include either `http` or `vus`.
+  Out of the thresholds that satisfies the filter criteria, two are failing, `vus: value>100` and `http_reqs:count>10000`.
   Note the &#10003; or &#10005; on the left side of each row.
-- Expand a threshold to view its graph.
+- To see visualizes for the metric, select the threshold.
+  A graph appears, which you can use to inspect where performance degraded.

   In our example below, the expanded thresholds calculated value is below the threshold of 100 ms.

-- Add the chart to the `Analysis Tab` for further correlation with other data
+To compare the threshold with other data about the test:

-![Thresholds Tab](./images/03-Threshold-Tab/thresholds-tab.png)
+1. Select the threshold.
+2. Select **Add to analysis**.
+3. Then use the **Analysis** tab to find correlations between threshold data and other values from the test.

 ## See Also

-For more information on defining `Thresholds` in your test, please refer to our documentation on [Thresholds](/using-k6/thresholds).
+For more information on defining `Thresholds` in your test, refer to the [Thresholds documentation](/using-k6/thresholds).